FrigadeHQ/demo/README.md

 ## Using your own API key and Flows

 If you wish to use your own API key, you can replace the `NEXT_PUBLIC_FRIGADE_API_KEY` in the `.env.local` file with your own API key.
 You will also need to update the Flow IDs found in [src/lib/flow-details.ts](src/lib/flow-details.ts) to match the Flow IDs in your Frigade account.

-All the Flow configurations (i.e. YAML configs) are available in this as well file.
+All the Flow configurations (i.e. YAML) are available in [src/lib/flow-details.ts](src/lib/flow-details.ts), as well.
+You can paste the a configuration into your own Flow via the advanced Flow editor in the web app.